 - Lack of knowing.
 You do not commit child endangerment by putting the child in a situation you have every reason to believe is safe.
-As long as the prosecution cannot prove beyond a reasonable doubt that the defendant knowingly placed the child in a location that was clearly dangerous or hazardous, the case should be dismissed.
+As long as the prosecution cannot prove beyond a reasonable doubt that you knowingly placed the child in a location that was clearly dangerous or hazardous, the case should be dismissed.
 Blameless accidents are not child maltreatment.

 - Lack of foreseeable physical or mental harm.
 A key element of child endangerment charges is that the child was “placed in a situation where the child may suffer physical pain or mental suffering.”
 As long as you put the child in a safe space that was not reasonably dangerous, you should not face charges.3

-Note that it is not a defense that the defendant had no intent to abuse the child.
+Note that it is not a defense that you had no intent to abuse the child.
 Putting a child in an environment that a reasonable person should know is hazardous qualifies as child endangerment.

 Possibly.
 The penalties for child endangerment in Nevada turn on three factors:

 - your history of child abuse,

 - whether the child suffered substantial bodily harm or substantial mental injury of a nonaccidental nature, and

 - whether you willfully caused the child to be endangered

 Willfully endangering a child carries harsher penalties than knowingly permitting a child to be endangered by someone or something else.
 For example, leaving a toddler home alone is willful endangerment.
 In contrast, leaving a toddler with an uncle who beats him would be permissive endangerment if you knew the uncle had a history of abuse.